1If you have both a traditional IRA and a Roth IRA, your combined contributions to both cannot exceed $6,500 ($7,500 if age 50 or older) in 2023.

-Also, you must begin taking distributions from a Roth 401(k) plan (but not a Roth IRA) after you reach age 72 (or in some cases, after you retire).
+Also, you must begin taking distributions from a Roth 401(k) plan (but not a Roth IRA) after you reach age 73 (for those who reach age 72 after December 31, 2022), or in some cases, after you retire.
 But this isn't as significant as it might seem, since you can generally roll over your Roth 401(k) dollars

 (other than RMDs themselves) into a Roth IRA if you don't need or want the

 lifetime distributions.
 [Beginning with the 2024 tax year, distributions will no longer be required from Roth 401(k)s]

 Note that employers aren't required to make Roth contributions available in their 401(k) plans.

 |Maximum contribution (2023)||Lesser of $22,500 or 100% of compensation||Lesser of $6,500 or 100% of compensation|

 |Who can contribute?||Any eligible employee||Only if under income limit|

 |Tax-free qualified distributions?||Yes, 5-year waiting period plus either age 59½, disability, or death||Same, plus first-time homebuyer expenses (up to $10,000 lifetime)|

 |Nonqualified distributions||Pro-rata distribution of tax-free contributions and taxable earnings||Tax-free contributions distributed first, then taxable earnings|

 |Investment choices||Limited to plan options||Virtually unlimited|